 Telephone: 0208 510 5133 or Text Phone: 07584 445400

 We thank you for all your support at this very challenging time.

 Patient Advice & Liaison Service (PALS)

 If you have a concern about the care you or a relative or friend is receiving you should talk to the doctor who is caring for you, the nurse in charge or a member of the nursing team or the manager of the department.
+You can also complete the form below.
 However, if you would prefer to discuss your concern with someone independent of your care team then you can contact our Patient Liaison and Advice Service (PALS).

 The PALS team can help to resolve queries and concerns quickly and if you are not happy with the outcome then they can advise you on our formal complaints process.